 A spot at Hotel Principe di Savoia’s lavish bar – made of sculpted crystal and adorned by a back-lit mirrored wall and a majestic 5,000-piece chandelier – is sought after by residents and celebrities alike.
 A landmark of true luxury, the hotel lies slightly outside the centre of Milan, allowing you to escape the bustling sounds of the city.
 With a sense of intimacy and privacy, Hotel Principe di Savoia features a world of contemporary design mixed with luxury pieces of furniture.
 It’s also popular among Fashion Week attendees and is home to two fine-dining restaurants.

 Set in a complex of four 18th-century buildings, the Mandarin Oriental is home to 104 rooms and suites.
 The hotel’s commitment to bespoke details is evident throughout, with the rooms’ interiors offering a mix of Italian design and feng shui, creating a chic yet relaxed atmosphere.
-The Duomo di Milano and Via della Spiga, one of Milan’s top high-end streets, are withing walking distance of the hotel, making it an ideal location for shopping enthusiasts.
-Two restaurants serving quality Italian food and a modern bar can also be found at the hotel.
+The Duomo di Milano and Via della Spiga, one of Milan’s top high-end streets, are within walking distance of the hotel, making it an ideal location for shopping enthusiasts.
+Two restaurants serving quality Italian food and a modern bar are two additional highlights.

 There are many hotels near the fashion shops on Via della Spiga, but the Baglioni Hotel Carlton is the only one with a private entrance on the thoroughfare.
-Since 1962, this hotel has been the go-to place of celebrities, high-profile figures like the Dalai Lama, and discerning travellers who prize its unique mixture of access and privacy.
+Since 1962, this hotel has been the go-to place for celebrities, high-profile figures like the Dalai Lama, and discerning travellers who prize its unique mixture of access and privacy.
 Situated in the heart of Milan’s main fashion district, this family-owned hotel exudes prestige.
-Each room is unique and features antique pieces from the personal collection of the owner.
-From the stylish rooms to the admired Caffè Baglioni and the Baretto al Baglioni restaurant, the hotel’s dedication to hospitality ensures that every detail reflects the storied past of its surroundings.
+Each room is unique and features antique pieces from the personal collection of its owners.
+From the stylish rooms to the admired Caffè Baglioni and the Baretto al Baglioni restaurant, the hotel’s dedication to hospitality ensures that every detail reflects the rich history of its surroundings.

-Located in the upscale Piazza della Repubblica neighbourhood, The Westin Palace combines a respite from the buzzing city centre with easy access to both local cuisine and tourist attractions, such as the Milan Natural History Museum.
-During the mid-2010s, the hotel underwent renovations to modernise its 1920s-era building and bring it more in line with other luxury hoteliers dotting the Milanese landscape.
+Located in the upscale Piazza della Repubblica neighbourhood, the Westin Palace combines a respite from the buzzing city centre with easy access to both local cuisine and tourist attractions, such as the Milan Natural History Museum.
+During the mid-2010s, the hotel underwent renovations to modernise the 1920s-era building and bring it in line with other luxury hoteliers dotting the Milanese landscape.
 While every room offers top-notch amenities, the split-level Presidential Suite has a private terrace with a Minipool Seaside, as well as a wine cellar and grand piano.
-The Westin Palace also has two restaurants (one year-round and one seasonal) and a bar, offering a mix of Mediterranean, French and Italian cuisines.
+The Westin Palace also has two restaurants, one year-round and one seasonal, offering a mix of Mediterranean, French and Italian cuisines.

-The Hotel Magna Pars Suites bills itself as a “hotel à parfum”.
+The Hotel Magna Pars Suites bills itself as a hotel à parfum.
 Having opened in 2013, the hotel sits on the foundations of an old perfume factory, and as a result, every experience at the property is centred around scents.
-For example, the Library Hall is perfumed with orange blossoms to provide a light flourish to the reading experience.
+For example, the library is perfumed with orange blossoms to provide a light flourish to the reading experience.
 Situated in Milan’s fashion and design quarter, the hotel has a wine cellar, bar and restaurant serving the best of Italian specialities.